spraakbanken/multiged-2023/introduction.md

 ## Tracks

-There is one track only, although results are reported for each language individually using ISO 639‑1 **language prefixes for submissions**.
+There is one track only, although results will be collected and compared by each individual language.
+When submitting your results, please use ISO 639‑1 **language prefixes**.

 * **cs-** for Czech
 * **en-** for English